 “Fine with me.”

 They reached out their hands and shook on it.
 Then they got into Calvin’s car.
 Joanne had hauled a Taxi earlier to work because her car was in the shop.
 Yet she couldn’t resist the urge to take a look when the driver drove by.
 Now, she was glad Calvin had stopped by because she would really be late for the meeting, considering it was rare to find a Taxi around this area.
-But she wasn’t convinced on fate.
+But she wasn’t convinced about fate.
 Not yet.
 Not until she failed.
 If she failed.

 Joanne carried out their challenge the following Friday.
 Right after the planning for the royal wedding got approved.
-Well, it wasn’t actually some real royal wedding but it might as well be because the nature of the clients’ preferences.
+Well, it wasn’t actually some real royal wedding but it might as well be because of the nature of the clients’ preferences.
 And it wasn’t like she would be scared she would offend some parties involved because she had her own reputation within the industry already.
 Yet she had to be patient for the sake of her fellow co-workers this time.

 As she walked along the familiar path, her cunning smile was present.
 Calvin would never guess it.
 He had said ‘not here’ but she couldn’t resist it.
 Tricking him at his own game was her intention.
 He said it but it did not mean she would obey.
 Sometimes, a challenge was all about craftiness.
 And she didn’t mind using it.
 At least for this harmless game anyway.
 The only hint that Calvin would know of her disappearance was she would always arrive early but had lingered last time hence causing others to worry.
 This time, she did it on purpose to send him a hint, knowing he would call into work to check on her.